 Types of partitions

-There are also dozens of different partition types.
+There are also several partition types.
 Below is a listing of some of these partitions with a brief description.
 Some of these partitions may not be available in your partition utility.

 |AIX partition (boot)||A partition used with the AIX operating system.|